-Sometimes I reflect on some of the great people throughout history that have made contributions to the world, and I can’t help but wonder how different life would be if they hadn’t taken a chance.
-Without Alexander Graham Bell’s willingness to risk facing ridicule and failure, would we have ever had the telephone?
-Think of some of the technology breakthroughs that have occurred even within the last 35 years, coming from people like Bill Gates and Steve Jobs.
-The computers and smart phones that we use today and cannot even fathom living without would be non-existent had it not been for Bill Gates and Steve Jobs taking a chance.
-I can’t help but wonder sometimes how many potentially life changing ideas and inventions have yet to become part of life as we know it today simply because someone out in the world is afraid to take a risk.
+How many potentially life changing ideas and inventions have yet to materialize because someone is afraid to take a risk.
 Anything that has ever changed anyone’s life for the better and made a difference in the world started out as a dream.
-The truth of the matter is that even the greatest of dreams will only remain a dream unless we are willing to step out and take a risk.
+Even the greatest dreams will only remain a dream unless we are willing to step out and take a risk.
 The author Dennis Waitley once said, “Life is inherently risky.
 There is only one big risk you should avoid at all costs, and that is the risk of doing nothing.”
-How true that statement is!

 Thanks for reading!